denim-bluu/data_engineering_project/README.md

 # data_engineering_project

-Mini data engineering project to practice some of the most commonly used data engineering tools and frameworks
+Mini data engineering project to practice some of the most commonly used data engineering concepts and frameworks